scanny/python-pptx/README.rst

 ===============

 Mar 25, 2013 - v0.2.2
-   * Add support for opening a saving a presentation from/to a file-like object.
+   * Add support for opening and saving a presentation from/to a file-like object.
    * Refactor XML handling to use lxml objectify